poi-bundler/website/docs/guide/installation.md

 npm i poi -D
 ```

-The locally install `poi` command will be available at `./node_modules/.bin/poi` in your project.
+The locally installed `poi` command will be available at `./node_modules/.bin/poi` in your project.

 `node_modules/.bin` directory will be added to system `$PATH` when your're running npm scripts.
 So you can directly use the local `poi` command there: